Please select your state

 It’s time for the federal government to stop monkeying around with our tax dollars.

-Wasteful federal spending is a serious problem – and it’s something lawmakers need to address.
+Wasteful federal spending is a serious problem, and lawmakers need to address it.

 Our national debt has now hit $21 trillion and continues to spiral upward as the federal government spends billions of your hard-earned tax dollars on assorted pet projects.
 It’s time for the feds to rein in federal spending, starting with the FY 2019 spending bills.